Naturalclar/vsw/README.md

 All themes now include input background color customizations that match or complement the theme's color scheme.
 When you set a theme, the input field background color will automatically be updated to provide a consistent experience across your entire VSCode environment, ensuring that input fields blend seamlessly with the rest of the interface.
 This includes the Copilot chat input background, providing a cohesive look throughout your coding environment.

+#### Enhanced Contrast for Subtexts in Dark Mode

+All dark themes now feature enhanced contrast for subtexts (primarily comments) to improve readability.
+The contrast enhancement automatically adjusts comment colors to ensure they meet WCAG AA accessibility standards (minimum 4.5:1 contrast ratio), making code comments easier to read without straining your eyes.
+This is particularly beneficial for users who rely heavily on comments for code understanding or who have visual impairments.

 ### Pastel Themes

 Soft, muted color themes with a gentle aesthetic.
 Use the `pastel` command to access these themes.